On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Introduction

 \subsection{Contribution}

-The surveys mentioned in the previous section miss the role of DTs in UAVs modeling and control, in designing collaboration, and improving safety and Quality of Service (QoS).
-Conversely, our review addresses these topics contributing to disseminate and advance the integration of immersive digital technologies, such as DT and XR, in UAVs.
-There are specific challenges in modeling, control, and real-world deployment, with mismatches between simulations and actual conditions limiting the effectiveness of such techniques.
+The surveys mentioned in the previous section overlook the role of DTs in UAV modeling and control, in designing collaboration, and in improving safety and Quality of Service (QoS).
+In contrast, our review addresses these topics, helping to disseminate and advance immersive digital technologies, such as DT and XR, in UAVs.
+Modeling, control, and real-world deployment remain challenging, as mismatches between simulations and actual conditions limit real-world effectiveness.
 We investigate how DT and XR can address these challenges and enhance UAV performance.
 Moreover, our review highlights the integration of AI algorithms, including DRL and GAI, with these technologies to create more intelligent and adaptive UAV systems.
-Our review also identifies current research gaps and suggests future directions to foster further innovation in UAV development, ensuring the evolution of smarter and more responsive UAV systems.
+Our review also identifies research gaps and suggests future directions to foster further innovation in this field.

-Therefore, we claim that our survey is the first to put forward the following contributions: \begin{itemize}
+Therefore, we put forward the following contributions: \begin{itemize}

-\item We provide a detailed review of existing literature on the application of DT technology to UAVs, with a specific focus on the integration of Machine Learning (ML) techniques, particularly DRL.
-The paper highlights the role of DTs in enhancing simulation, safety, and operational optimization for UAVs.
-We identify key research gaps and propose countermeasures based on GAI to optimize DT frameworks, further integrate AI, and expand application scenarios for UAVs.
+\item We provide a detailed review of existing literature on the application of DT technology to UAVs, with a specific focus on the integration of ML techniques, particularly DRL.
+We highlight the role of DTs in enhancing simulation, safety, and operational optimisation for UAVs.
+A supporting case study demonstrates that a DT equipped with online Recursive Least-Squares (RLS) channel calibration closes a 28\% path-loss exponent mismatch within 500 training episodes, and the resulting DQN policy transfers to the physical layer without architectural modification.
+We identify key research gaps and propose countermeasures based on GAI to optimise DT frameworks, further integrate AI, and broaden the range of UAV application scenarios.

-\item We showcase XR technologies for seamless integration into UAV operations, offering transformative benefits in training, navigation, and situational awareness.
-Practical challenges in implementing XR solutions in UAV contexts, such as privacy, safety, and ethical concerns, are discussed.
-Future research and development efforts are also highlighted, focusing on minimizing latency and risks associated with XR while maximizing the potential of GAI in advancing XR capabilities.
+\item We review XR technologies for seamless integration into UAV operations, offering benefits in training, navigation, and situational awareness.
+We propose a second case study, layering an AR-assisted human-in-the-loop operator intervention protocol atop the DT-DRL pipeline, with a latency-budgeted evaluation protocol for assessing operator response time against system performance.
+Practical challenges in implementing XR for UAVs such as privacy, safety, and ethical concerns, are discussed.
+Future research and development efforts are also highlighted, focusing on minimizing latency and risks associated with XR while leveraging GAI to advance XR capabilities.

 \end{itemize}